Amazon HTML Converter Tool

-Amazon announced that it would no longer display HTML tags on product detail pages after June 8, 2021
+Amazon announced that they would no longer display HTML tags on product detail pages after June 8, 2021, for the UK and July 30, 2021, for the US

-Amazon announced that it would no longer parse and display HTML tags on product detail pages after June 8, 2021, which means no more Amazon product description HTML.
+Amazon announced that it would no longer parse and display HTML tags on product detail pages after June 8, 2021, for the UK and July 17, 2021, for the US.
+However, Amazon recently extended the US deadline to July 30th, 2021.

 For example, if Amazon sellers have an HTML tag on a product description, the HTML tag will be stripped and displayed without the HTML formatting.